feedyard/aws-bootstrap/README.md

 Example:  for each aws account

-Create iam group 'BootstrapGroup' with AdministratorAccess Create iam user '<organization>.<account>.bootstrap', add to the BootstrapGroup, and generate access keys
+Create iam group 'BootstrapGroup' with AdministratorAccess.
+Create iam user '<organization>.<account>.bootstrap', add to the BootstrapGroup, and generate access keys.

 This initial, minimal configuration of newly created AWS accounts requires the above bootstrap ids and secrets to be
 available locally in standard ~/.aws configuration files.
-Use of an AWS key management tool such as `aws-vault` is recommended.

 #### local dependencies